 Introduction - Physician Assistant Program Admission Process

 Included below is information pertaining to the admission requirements and process for the Misericordia University Physician Assistant Program.
 The information will be presented in three distinct sections – Admission Requirements & Process, Technical Standards, and Frequently Asked Questions.
-If you intend to submit an application for the MU Physician Assistant Program, please review all of this information carefully and proceed by applying through The Misericordia University Online Application link, which is provided below.
+If you intend to submit an application for the MU Physician Assistant Program, please review all of this information carefully and proceed by applying through The Central Application Services for Physician Assistants (CASPA) link, which is provided below.

 Admission Requirements & Process

-The following requirements apply to each applicant who is seeking to gain entry into the Misericordia University Physician Assistant Program.
-Please carefully review all information that is presented in this section to guide you in determining your eligibility for admission.
+The following requirements apply to each applicant who is seeking entry into the Misericordia University Physician Assistant Program.
+Carefully review all information that is presented in this section, as it will guide you in determining your eligibility for admission.
 The requirements are non-negotiable.

 All applicants should understand that the Misericordia University Physician Assistant Program will adhere to a rolling-admission process.
 This means that an applicant who submits an application early during the allowed submission time period and who holds a completed bachelor’s degree, who has met all minimum requirements to qualify for an interview, and who has a successful interview will be offered acceptance into the MU PA Program.
-Applications will be reviewed until all seats (as allowed by ARC PA accreditation requirements) have been offered and accepted.
-Thereafter, no additional applications will be reviewed.
+Applications will be reviewed until all PA program 20 seats (as allowed by ARC PA provisional accreditation) have been offered and accepted.
+Thereafter, additional applications will not be reviewed.
+Applicants to the Misericordia University PA Program are encouraged to submit a fully completed application as soon as possible.
+The admission cycle will run from June 18, 2018 until January 15, 2019.

 Requirement 1: (Applicants May Satisfy the Requirement for a Completed Degree by Either of the Following Two Mechanisms)